 Sling TV provides a live stream of TLC so you can watch Dr. Pimple Popper, but also has older episodes available on-demand.
 A cloud DVR is included to record shows for later.

-Sling TV is available on Roku, Amazon Fire TV, Chromecast, and more, so it’s not a problem to enjoy TLC on a TV, tablet, computer, or other smart devices.
-There are more channels than I’ve mentioned available on Sling TV than what I’ve mentioned here.
+Sling TV is available on Roku, Amazon Fire TV, Chrome TVs, and more, so it’s not a problem to enjoy TLC on a TV, tablet, computer, or other smart devices.
+There are more channels than I’ve mentioned available on SIing TV than what I’ve mentioned here.
 To find out more about what Sling TV has to offer and more information about Sling TV device compatibility, check out this detailed review of Sling TV.

 - watch 20 streams simultaneously per subscription